27 Signs You Have Dyspraxia, aka Developmental Coordination Disorder

 Sadly, the condition is often under-diagnosed or misdiagnosed.
-"Few physicians and parents and teachers are even aware of developmental motor disorders,” says Deborah Dewey, a University of Calgary professor who specializes in DCD research.
+"Few physicians and parents and teachers are even aware of developmental motor disorders,” Dr. Deborah Dewey, PhD, a University of Calgary professor who specializes in DCD research, tells Bustle.

 For me, it started with little things: Bumping into people in the corridors at school.
 Getting lost on my way to class.
 My teachers noticed other things, too: I walked oddly, hunched and tilting to one side, with my feet turned inward.
 I was formally diagnosed before I was 11, only a few years after the founding of the first-ever Dyspraxia Foundation.

 The early diagnosis made me lucky.
 I knew why I walked into walls, doors, desks, my own feet.
 I knew why I struggled to interject into conversations at the right moment.
 I knew that it was OK to find the whole thing kind of funny, really, because it wasn’t my fault.
 Many dyspraxic individuals aren't that lucky.